Directors

 Tim is an Professor in the Department of Ecology and Evolutionary Biology at the University of Michigan and Assistant Curator of Fungi at the University of Michigan Herbarium.
 He received a Ph.D. in Biology from Duke University and a B.Sc. in Botany from the University of Georgia.
 His primary research interests are mushroom genetics, the systematics and taxonomy of fungi, and a group of aquatic fungi known as chytrids.
 For more details on his research click here.

-Erik Lilleskov- Director
+Erik Lilleskov- Secretary

 Erik Lilleskov is a research scientist with the US Forest Service, Northern Research Station, in the Climate, Fire, and Carbon Cycle Sciences unit, located in Houghton Michigan.
 He received a Ph.D in Ecology and Evolutionary Biology from Cornell University; an M.S. in Botany, Field Naturalist Program, from University of Vermont; and a B.A. in Biological Anthropology from Harvard University.
 His primary research interests are in the community and functional ecology of soil biota, especially fungi, in the context of global change phenomena; as well as understanding the drivers of carbon cycling in peatland ecosystems.
 For more details on his research click here or here